chunkitmax/node-futu-api/README.md

 /**
  * Init
- * better use callback function because websocket may disconnect sometimes
+ *
+ * In case the websocket connection ends unexpectedly,
+ *  you can subscribe to data again if you put ft.qotSub into callback function.
+ */
- * you can also use `await ft.ready` to wait for initialization to finish */ const ft = new Futu(FutuConfig, async ft => {
+const ft = new Futu(FutuConfig, async function onOpenListener(ft) {
   // Example 0: subscribe to trading account changes await ft.trdSubAccPush()